Python3pkg/Products.SilvaFind/README.txt

 The following SearchField types exist for now, and of course it is possible to roll your own::

+    MetatypeCriterionField: allows the content that is to be searched, to be restricted to certain (one or more) content types.

     FulltextCriterionField: allows the fulltext of the content item to be searched.